binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## Rule 608a Reputation or Opinion Testimony for Witness Character for Truthfulness or Untruthfulness

-**Rule 608(a)** states that a witness’s credibility may be attacked or supported by (a) testimony about the witness’s reputation for having a character for truthfulness or untruthfulness, or (b) testimony of an opinion about that character.
+**Rule 608(a)** states that a witness’s credibility may be attacked or supported by testimony about the witness’s reputation for having a character for truthfulness or untruthfulness, or  testimony of an opinion about that character.
 Evidence of truthful character is admissible only after the witness’s character for truthfulness has been attacked.

 ---